CosmosOS/Cosmos/Docs/Directories.md

 Contains tests for IL2CPU.

 ### Cosmos.System
-It's the system part of Cosmos.
-It contains wrappers TODO TODO TODO
+It's the part of the kernel that lives in the System ring of Cosmos.
+It contains some system-side wrappers, like Console.

 ### Cosmos.VS.*
 Contains code for VS integration.